Sustainable Agriculture and Food Environment (SAFE)

 SAFE 5311.
 Advanced Agriculture & Food Entrepreneurship.
 3 Hours.

-This course will examine the initiation of new ventures and growth of existing firms in sustainable agriculture and food production through opportunity recognition, innovation, and change.
-An emphasis will be placed on developing effective entrepreneurial skills and behaviors, and risk management for start-ups.
-The preparation of a structured business plan will be required.
+Students examine the initiation of new ventures and growth of existing firms in sustainable agriculture and food production through opportunity recognition, innovation, and change.
+Students will develop effective entrepreneurial skills and behaviors, and gain familiarity with key startup issues such as business idea development, legal structures, franchising, e-commerce, marketing strategies, location selection, financing, and financial projections.
+Students will study and develop a structured business plan.

 SAFE 5312.
 Agriculture Sales and Communication.
 3 Hours.